DNA for the Defense Bar, Ballantyne, J., Cothran, C., Epstein, J., Funk, C., Plourd, C., Potkin, V., Reinstein, R., Ungvarsky, E., June 2012.

 Christine Funk has a unique combination of skills.
 She has an extensive track record as a criminal defense attorney.
 She is also well respected in the field of forensic science.

 Christine Funk consults routinely with attorneys in forensic science cases.
-As a licensed attorney, she is not only able to translate the science for the attorneys, she is capable of creating cross examination questions, and providing insight and trial strategy, as well as support throughout the case, from admissibility hearings to trial.
-She also consults with attorneys on appeal.
-Chirstine is licensed to practice law in MN and DC.
-Maryland bar pending.
+As a licensed attorney, she is not only able to translate the science for the attorneys, she is capable of creating cross-examination questions, providing insight, interviewing forensic scientists, and working with attorneys to develop trial strategy, as well as support throughout the case, from admissibility hearings to trial.
+She also acts as a forensic science consultant with attorneys on appeal.
+Christine is licensed to practice law in Minnesota, Washington, D.C., and Maryland.

 Christine Funk is active in the American Academy of Forensic Sciences, where she has held leadership roles for the past 9 years.

 Christine Funk has taught prosecutors, defense attorneys, judges, and law enforcement, as well as lay people, about forensic science and evidence in criminal and civil cases on three continents.

 Attorneys of the Year: Lauri Traub and Christine Funk, Minnesota Lawyer